Dalibor Ilić

-Dalibor Ilić (Далибор Илић; born 4 March 2000) is a Serbian professional basketball player for Spartak Subotica of the Serbian League (KLS) and the ABA League as a loaned player from Crvena zvezda.
+Dalibor Ilić (Далибор Илић; born 4 March 2000) is a Serbian professional basketball player for Spartak Subotica of the Serbian SuperLeague, the ABA League, and the FIBA Champions League.

 Early career

 Born in Višegrad, Republika Srpska, Bosnia and Herzegovina, Ilić started to play basketball for youth system of his hometown team Varda.
 In 2015, he joined youth teams of Igokea from Aleksandrovac.
 He won the third place at the 2017–18 Junior ABA League season with the Igokea U19 team.
 Over six season games, he averaged 20.8 points, 10.7 rebounds and 3.5 assists per game.
 Ilić won the third place at the 2018–19 Junior ABA League season with the Igokea U19 team.
 Over six season games, he averaged 26.7 points, 16.8 rebounds and 2.8 assists per game.

 Professional career

 In 2016, Ilić was promoted to the Igokea first team.
 On 30 October 2016 he made his ABA League debut in a game against Cedevita.
 In March 2019, was loaned out to Mega Bemax for the rest of the 2018–19 Serbian League season.

 Following the 2020–21 season Ilić declared himself for the 2021 NBA draft.
 On July 19, 2021, he withdrawn his name from consideration for the 2021 NBA draft.

 On 14 July 2022, Ilić signed a four-year contract with Serbian club Crvena zvezda of the EuroLeague.